Inference of nonlinear causal effects with GWAS summary data: Simulations

+\textbf{Examples 2-6}.
+Additional examples, including Example 2 (Invalid IVs), Example 3 (Categorical IVs), Example 4 (Weak IVs), Example 5 (Non-additive effects), Example 6 (Misspecified models) can be found in Appendix \ref{sec:implementation} to assess the performance of our methods under various data situations.

-Overall, the simulation study indicates that the proposed 2SIR method performs well under all nonlinear transformations to control Type I error, yielding high power, and constructing valid CIs based on continuous/categorical IVs with or without invalid IVs.
-The major conclusions are listed as follows. \begin{itemize} \item For testing, as suggested in Figures \ref{fig:sim_beta} and \ref{fig:sim_IV}, and A.1, the proposed 2SIR and its Cauchy-combined test yield competitive performance for ``linear'', ``cube-root'' and ``PL'' cases compared with 2SLS and PT-2SLS; and superior performance for ``log'', ``inverse'', and ``quad'' cases.
-The largest percentage of improvement in terms of power are 1433\% and 820\% over 2SLS and PT-2SLS, respectively. \item For CI, as indicated in Tables \ref{tab:sim_CI}, \ref{tab:sim_IV_CI}, and A.2, 2SLS and PT-2SLS fail to provide valid CIs when ``inverse'' and ``quad'' transformations are used.
+In summary, the simulation suggests the efficacy of the proposed 2SIR in managing all types of nonlinear transformations across various scenarios.
+The key conclusions are itemized below. \begin{itemize} \itemsep{0em} \item For testing, as suggested in Figure \ref{fig:sim_beta}, the proposed 2SIR and its combined test yield competitive performance for ``linear'', ``cube-root'' and ``PL'' cases compared with 2SLS and PT-2SLS; and superior performance for ``log'', ``inverse'', and ``quad'' cases. \item For CI, as indicated in Table \ref{tab:sim_CI}, 2SLS and PT-2SLS fail to provide valid CIs when ``inverse'' and ``quad'' transformations are used.
 For other cases, the proposed 2SIR yields competitive performance.
-In general, 2SIR is the only one that can provide a valid CI under an unknown nonlinear transformation. \item {As suggested in Figures \ref{fig:sim_IV} and A.3, and Tables \ref{tab:sim_IV_CI}, A.1 and A.2, the proposed 2SIR continues to perform well with invalid, weak or categorical IVs.
-As indicated in Figure A.4 and Table A.4, 2SIR is the most robust method against dominance and epistatic effects, while PT-2SLS is the most sensitive.} \item As indicated in Figure A.5, the proposed methods can control Type I errors, and are more powerful than the competitors when the transformation is misspecified. \end{itemize}
+In general, 2SIR is the only one that can provide a valid CI under an unknown nonlinear transformation. \item As suggested in Figures \ref{fig:sim_IV} - \ref{fig:sim_DE}, and Tables \ref{tab:sim_IV_CI} - \ref{tab:sim_CI_DE}, the proposed 2SIR continues to perform well with invalid, weak or categorical IVs.
+As indicated in Figure A.4 and Table A.4, 2SIR is also the most robust method against dominance and epistatic effects.
+As indicated in Figure \ref{fig:sim_mm}, the proposed methods can control Type I errors and are more powerful than the competitors when the transformation is misspecified. \end{itemize}